ucan-wg/invocation/README.md

 The `sig` field MUST contain the signature of the other fields.
 To construct the payload, the other fields MUST first be canonicalized as `dag-cbor`.

-If serialzied as JSON, the `sig` field MUST be serialized as [unpadded base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5).
+If serialized as JSON, the `sig` field MUST be serialized as [unpadded base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5).

 ## 3.2 IPLD Schema